kevinsogo/compgen/readme_src/README_TEMPLATE.md

 **Warning**: Behind the scenes, the testset script will be converted to a bash file with `$$$` replaced by something, and some lines inserted before and after, hence, it is highly recommended to not make syntax errors.
 I make no guarantees on what could go wrong if it fails!

-*Note:* If you just want to generate the test without a validator and/or a working solution, use `echo` as substitute.
+*Note:* If you just want to generate the test without a validator and/or a working solution, use `echo` as a substitute.
 As a "validator", it accepts all files as valid.
 As a "solution", it just prints dummy answer files. e.g.

 ```bash
 direct_to_hackerrank testset_script_file echo echo